 Is medical marijuana legal in New Hampshire?

 Yes.
 The state legalized medical marijuana in 2013, with HB573, “An Act relative to the use of marijuana for medicinal purposes.”
-The law allows for four Alternative Treatment Centers to dispense medical marijuana, all of which are now open.

 Is recreational cannabis legal in New Hampshire?